usdoj-crt/crt-portal/README.md

 In production, we use [django-auth-adfs](https://django-auth-adfs.readthedocs.io/) and new endpoints are behind authentication by default.
 To create a public page, you must update `LOGIN_EXEMPT_URLS` In [settings.py](https://github.com/usdoj-crt/crt-portal/blob/develop/crt_portal/crt_portal/settings.py) to include the endpoint(s) which are to be available without requiring authentication.

 We also explicitly add login required to views and functions that need authentication.
 If you are making a new path that requires authentication, add a test the [login required test class](https://github.com/usdoj-crt/crt-portal/blob/e9856a2b4726df5ad97ecbf84db99b7767f1662c/crt_portal/cts_forms/tests/tests.py#L985).

+We also use public and private as a way to separate views into manageable files.
+In `cts_forms`, private views are in `views.py` and public views are in v`iews_public.py`.

 ### I18N